wduquette/value/journal.md

 ## Things to remember to do

+*   Determine: is it possible for the "to_{cloneable}" methods to return a borrow with a lifetime the same as the MoltValue?
+    *   For the string_rep, that would work, if I can figure out how to do it.
+    *   For the data_rep it won't, because the data_rep could change.
 *   Implement Eq or PartialEq (whatever's needed) so that you can compare two MoltValues.
 (Based on string_rep).
 *   Figure out what the API for defining/using a user type should look like.